-It was like an episode of The Twilight Zone, except it was very real and very scary.
+It was like an episode of The Twilight Zone, except it was very real.
 It was like my world came to a screeching and dramatic halt, but everyone else was living as usual.
-How dare they!

-I began to think of all the other hurricanes and earthquakes and snowstorms which have not affected us here in New Jersey and I started to feel guilty about not being better at reaching out during those times.
+I began to think of all the other hurricanes and earthquakes and snowstorms which have not affected us here in NJ, and I started to feel guilty about not being better at reaching out during those times.

 There have been many hurricanes in North Carolina and I didn’t always call my brother to make sure he was OK.
 He was, but I wonder if he wished I had called.
 Worse yet, I wonder if he noticed that I didn’t.